Elton John, Questlove, Rod Stewart mourn death of Ozzy Osbourne

-Luminaries of the music world mourned the death of Ozzy Osbourne at age 76, expressing affection and admiration for the heavy metal icon.
+Luminaries of the music world and beyond mourned the death of Ozzy Osbourne at age 76, expressing affection and admiration for the heavy metal icon.

 Elton John called the Black Sabbath frontman “a dear friend and a huge trailblazer” and “one of the funniest people I've ever met.”
 Nirvana said Black Sabbath was “the template for heavy rock.”
 Rod Stewart said he would “see you up there — later rather than sooner.”